 This recommended drive starts in the south of the region in Rhode Island with visits to vineyards, then a tour through western Massachusetts and its rich colonial frontier history, and up to Vermont’s Northeast Kingdom.
 Then, drive through the White Mountains of New Hampshire in all their autumn glory and head to the coast of Maine.

 New England FALL Foliage – Two-Week DrivES (FIVE OPTIONS)

 Choose from several drives for a two-week New England holiday.
 Go on a tour of all six states, or select trips that focus on two or three states to explore areas in more depth.
 These trips offer top tips for things to do and recommended towns to use as a base.

 The Connecticut River is New England’s river.
 The river touches four of the six New England States: it is the border between New Hampshire and Vermont, then cuts through Massachusetts and into Connecticut.
 This driving itinerary would be nice in autumn, but good in other seasons as well.
 Meander through charming towns and under covered bridges; partake in cycling and hiking and boating, all centered around this vital river.

 New England’s glorious coast: Travel Ideas

 What did New England look like 300 years ago?
 New Englanders still live in houses built in Colonial times, while parks preserve the unspoiled wilderness.
-Beaches, rocky coasts, fishing coves are all part of the experience interspersed with small towns filled offering shopping, restaurants and art galleries.
+Beaches, rocky coasts, and fishing coves are all part of the experience interspersed with small towns offering shopping, restaurants and art galleries.